yozhipozhi/hola-chatty/README.md

 else in the console, but it will be more convenient for most users to see messages in the provided `<textarea>`.

-**You are going to be editing `index.html`, dont' worry about changes anywhere else**
+**You are going to be editing `index.html`, don't worry about changes anywhere else**

 1. Get the `<textarea>` in JavaScript using `document.getElementById`
 2. Add some "static" text to the text area using `.value`
 3. Update the `<textarea>` with every new message that comes in with the username and message added together (concatenated) as a single string
 4. Add *all* the messages to the `<textarea>` by separating with a newline character `'\n'`

+## 2. Adding Color

+In this exercise, we're going display our messages in a different color from the messages of our friends.

+1. To add color, we're going to have move beyond the `<textarea>` tag (it only supports plain text).
+2. Instead we're going to create `<div>` that looks like a `<textarea>` but can hold pretty much anything inside it.
+3. So first let's delete the `<textarea>` tag and our code adding to the `.value` of the text area.
+4. Then replace it with a `<div>` tag that has the same ID as before and also has `contenteditable` inside the opening `<div>` tag.
+5. Reload the browser.
+There's nothing visible!
+Now add `class="textarea"` inside the open `<div>` tag.
+6. What happened?
+Look at `styles.css`.

 ## Extra credit

-- [ ] Change the color of your messages so you know which ones you sent versus your friends (see styles.css)
 - [ ] Add message timestamps so you can see *when* messages have been sent (bonus points for something more descriptive than purely a date and time but "10 minutes ago" or "1 day ago")

 ## Background reading